-The prognosis and outlook for mesothelioma is not good.
-However, that is not to say that survival is not possible.
+The prognosis and outlook for mesothelioma is grim and difficult to accept.
+However, people with mesothelioma should not give up hope.
 The survival rate for mesothelioma depends upon a number of factors, including:

-- The stage of the cancer at which it is first identified;
+- The stage of the cancer at the time of diagnosis.

 - The form of mesothelioma from which the patient is suffering.